 How to convince a CEO to mentor you

 CEOs are insanely busy people in very high demand.
 And yet, every one of them that I have met finds time to mentor several of the next generation.
-They fact it they want to help and give back, but they don’t want to waster their time.
+The fact is they want to help and give back, but they don’t want to waste their time.

 It is unlikely that you can offer them much from spending time with you except for giving back.
 So that is the lever to pull.
 Here are a few steps that have worked time and again when I’m connecting with big names.
 If I skip any of the steps the success rate plummets. :

 - Get to know them in a social setting at a work function or similar first.
 This has a massive impact of response rate.
-Build an initial connection by asking natural questions and just being your self…if they can sense that you’re genuine and comfortable in your own skin then that goes a long way to them having a good instinct about you.
-In the end, if they can put a face to a name when you send through an note requesting mentoring your chances will sky rocket.
-E.g. Recently, I asked a globally recognised CEO for a tag line on the cover of my book.
-The initial response from their team was that it will be presented to them but they normally reserve such things for people they actually know.
-Perfect example in point and I totally get that (and so I offered to fly to USA at my expense to meet them face-to-face).
-Think about it, if you’re going to spend additional time with someone junior as a mentor, then you’d also like to have a sense of who they are in the first place.
+Build an initial connection by asking natural questions and just being yourself and show that you’re willing to be vulnerable and learn…if they can sense that you’re genuine and comfortable in your own skin then that goes a long way to them having a good instinct about you.
+In the end, if they can put a face to a name when you send through an note requesting to meet up for a coffee then your chances will sky rocket.

 - Don’t ask, don’t get.
 Stop the rot and all the ridiculous reasons why you think they’ll say no and just ask.
-I’ve had plenty of CEOs agree to meeting me but never one that made me feel bad about asking.
+I’ve had plenty of CEOs turn me down for The Inner Chief or to meet up for a coffee but never once has any of them ever made me feel bad about asking.
 They respect it.
 Mainly because it is what they did.

 - Get your email request right, this is not all about you.
 You have to pull the right heart strings.
 As a guide include the following: